CST:CZS50 Intercultural Communication - Course Information

 Read all the study materials.
 Follow 'Assignment for class discussion' and instructions in each of the topics to get ready for class.
 2. WRITE 6 REFLECTIVE JOURNALS

 In topics 1, 4, and 6.
-The quizes are designed for students to test their understanding of the study materials.
-Students must complete all the tests by 13 December!
+The quizzes are designed for students to test their understanding of the study materials.
 4. PARTICIPATE IN 4 ON-LINE DISCUSSION FORUMS

 There are 4 discussion forums in topics 2,3,5, and 7.
 Your contribution should have at least 3 sentences (1 paragraph is an optimum).
 Check the deadlines for the discussion!
 5. WRITE A FINAL ESSAY